 What about you?

 What do YOU say?
-Leave some of your tips in the comments below!
+Leave some of your tips in the comments over on YouTube!

 How can you take care of yourself—even if friends, family, and churches aren’t accepting of you?